MikulaJakub/QTVTK-examples/README.md

 # Qt + VTK examples

-I wrote these minimalistic examples to learn more about Qt and VTK myself and decided to share these examples with others.
-Many of these examples are my own 'experiments', and therefore they may not be written in the most efficient way, rather they demonstrate how things can be done.
+I wrote these minimalistic examples to learn more about Qt and VTK myself.
+QT is a powerful tool for creating GUI applications, while VTK is a great opean source visualization library written in C++.
+Many of the examples presented here are my own `experiments`, and therefore may not be written in the most efficient or optimized way, rather they demonstrate how things can be done.

 The examples currently include: